Categories

 As you’d guess from the title, The Great Train Robbery is a very early western — perhaps a “proto-western” as we’d still want to call this a “proto-film.”
 Hell, you could call it a “proto-heist,” too.
 The story follows a group of bandits who plan and execute a train robbery only to be hunted down by a vigilante justice posse.

-The Great Train Robbery’s biggest innovation is a brilliant early example “cross-cutting” editing, which would reach a mature form in The Birth of a Nation.
+The Great Train Robbery’s biggest innovation is a brilliant early example “cross-cutting” editing, which would reach maturity in the ensuing decade before getting fully crystallizing The Birth of a Nation.
 This is a technique so basic and fundamental to our understanding of movies that it almost feels silly to talk about.
-Cross-cutting is editing that cuts back and forth between two different scenes.
-Prior to cross-cutting, in the actuality era, movies were limited to a single space and time at once, as if we were watching a stage show.
-But now, movies could capture an expanse of space and even time: one, a vigilante posse formulating; two, a pack of fleeing robbers; and — as if by magic — a third thing is created: an implicit tension and relationship between these scenarios.
+Cross-cutting, also known as “parallel timelines,” is editing that cuts back and forth between two different scenes, tricking our brain into perceiving that they are happening at the same time though we only ever physically see one scene at a time.
+Prior to cross-cutting, in the actuality era, movies were limited to a single space and time, as if we were watching a stage show.
+But now, movies could capture an expanse of space and even time: one, a vigilante posse formulating; two, a pack of fleeing robbers; and — as if by magic — a third thing is created: an implicit tension and relationship between these scenarios, and an understanding that both are occurring at once.

 The concept of editing as an expressive technique in-and-of-itself would take a couple of decades to fully formulate.
 And, again, the true innovation would take place in Europe, not America.
 (Although, American DW Griffith made some great strides before Sergei Eisenstein and other Soviet filmmakers would revolutionize editing in the 1920s.)

-The movie’s real thrill is in its sheer spectacle: The majority is shot on location, not a studio.
-With live horses running towards the camera, and rolling steam engines, and convincing gunfire, it’s not hard to imagine this as a novel and visceral viewing experience at the turn of the century.
+The movie’s real thrill is in its sheer spectacle and sense of danger: The majority is shot on location, not a studio.
+With live horses running towards the camera, rolling steam engines, and convincing gunfire, it’s not hard to imagine this as a sensational and visceral viewing experience at the turn of the century even though it’s quaint 120 years later.
 There’s even some raw emotion as passengers crowd a wounded peer after the bandits run off (though the acting is wildly inconsistent — some people are stiff as boards, others use over-the-top gestures as if they’re worried the folks in the cheap seats might not spot them).

 The most memorable image of the film is the mildly revolutionary close-up: An actor dressed as a bandit firing a six-gun directly into the screen.
 The shot is not a part of the narrative: some cuts have this at the beginning of the film; others at the end.
 But it’s a truly striking image — right up there with Melies’s man in the moon and the train arriving at La Ciotat as the enduring images of nascent cinema.
 GoodFellas among others have visually quoted it.